 However, despite what you’d think from the strong sensation you feel after applying it, this one also tends to fade away fairly quickly over time (although not nearly as quickly as Barberry Coast).

-Still, it’s not just the pleasant burning sensation and the scent that make this product stand out, as one quick look at the ingredients list tells you all you need to know.
+Still, it’s not just the pleasant burning sensation and the scent that makes this product stand out, as one quick look at the ingredients list tells you all you need to know.

 Containing only grain alcohol, rum and natural essential oils, plus glycerin and witch hazel to moisturize and condition the skin—this product has everything you need and nothing you don’t, making it the best aftershave for black skin.

 Still, if you find the burn to be a bit too much to handle or don’t like the scent of cloves, you may want to try out Captain’s Choice Original Bay Rum Aftershave, which is basically the same thing in a milder, clove-free version.